 Description: In surveying the Commissioners Yard gates and piers, it was clear that impact damage was not the only problem; the overall condition was poor and therefore a complete major restoration was needed.

 The Grade II* listed gates and piers, erected in 1904 and designed by Sir Reginald Blomfield (the architect who designed Regent Street), were the unfortunate victim of impact damage from a delivery lorry which caused significant distortion.
 Made of puddled wrought iron, with some grey iron castings, they were forged by traditional blacksmithing techniques and exhibit a high degree of craft skill in their original manufacture.
-The Ironwork Studio provided an illustrated record and assessment of the current ironwork condition before going on to make recommendations for its complete restoration.
-Following discussions of options with the client, tender documents were compiled along with a full specification for the restoration work.
+We provided an illustrated record and assessment of the current ironwork condition before going on to make recommendations for its complete restoration.
+Following discussions of options with the client, we compiled a full specification for the restoration work.

 Client: Parliamentary Estates Directorate